-By submitting an instrument appointing a proxy(ies) and/or representative(s), the member accepts and agrees to the personal data privacy terms set out in the Notice of Annual General Meeting dated 15 or failing him/her, the Chairman of the Meeting as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Meeting (the "Meeting") of the Company to be held on 30 April 2019 at 11.00 a.m. at Cinnamon Room, Level 5, Novotel Singapore Clarke Quay, 177A River Valley Road, Singapore 179031 and at any adjournment thereof.
-I/We direct my/our proxy/proxies to vote for or against the Resolutions proposed at the Meeting as indicated hereunder.
-If no specific direction as to voting is given or in the event of any other matter arising at the Meeting and at any adjournment thereof, the proxy/proxies will vote or abstain from voting at his/her discretion.
-The authority herein includes the right to demand or to join in demanding a poll and to vote on a poll.

-I/We, (Name), NRIC/Passport No

-of heing a member/members of Thakra Corporation Ltd (the "Company"), hereby app oint: (Address)

-Name NRIC/Passport No. Proportion of Shar reholdings

-No. of Shares %

-Address

-and/or

-Name NRIC/Passport No. Proportion of Shareholdings

-No. of Shares %

-Address ·

-(Please indicate your vote "For" or "Against" with a tick $[\ensuremath{\checkmark}]$ within the box provided.)

-No. Resolutions relating to: For Against 1.
-Directors' Statement and Audited Financial Statements for the year ended 31 December 2018 2.
-Re-election of Mr. Natarajan Subramaniam as a Director 3.
-Re-election of Mr. Lee Ying Cheun as a Director 4.
-Re-election of Mr. Inderberthal Singh Thakral as a Director 5.
-Approval of Directors' fees amounting to \$\$578,250 for the year ending 31 December 2019, to be paid quarterly in arrears 6.
-Re-appointment of Deloitte & Touche LLP as Auditors 7.
-Authority to allot and issue shares 8.
-Renewal of Shareholders' Mandate for Interested Person Transactions

-Dated this day of 2019
+By submitting an instrument appointing a proxy(ies) and/or representative(s), the member accepts and agrees to the personal data privacy terms set out in the of Annual General Meeting dated 15 April 2020. in the Notice I/We, (Nam e), NRIC/Passport No of (Address) being a member/members of Thakral Corporation Ltd (the e "Company"), h ereby appoint: Name } NRIC/Passport No. oort No. Proportion of Shareholdings noldings No. of Sh ares % Addr ess L and/or Name • NRIC/Pass oort No. Proportion of Shareh noldings No. of Shares % Addr ess oin in o proxies will vote or abstain from voting at his/her of demanding a poll and to vote on a poll.
+E indicate your vote "For", "Against" or "Abstate to the control of the con oox provid led.)
+No. Resolutions relating to: For Against Abstain 1.
+Directors' Statement and Audited Financial S 31 December 2019 tatements for the year ended 2.
+Re-election of Mr. Dileep Nair as a Director 3.
+Re-election of Mr. Bikramjit Singh Thakral as a Director 4.
+Approval of Directors' fees amounting to S\$670,250 for the year ending 31 December 2020, to be paid quarterly in arrears 5.
+Re-appointment of Deloitte & Touche LLP as Aud ditors 6.
+Authority to allot and issue shares 7.
+Renewal of Shareholders' Mandate for Interested d Person Transa ctions Dated t his day of 2020 Total number of of Shares i in: No. o of Shares

-Signature of S hareholder(s)
+(a) CDP Register

+(b) Register of Members

-or, Common S Seal of Corporate Sho areholder
+Signature of Shareholder(s) or, Common Seal of Corporate Shareholder Delete where inapplicable